Operation Kamala

-Arunachal Pradesh

-In 2014 Arunachal Pradesh Legislative Assembly election, BJP won 11 out of 60 seats, while INC won 42 seats.
-During the political crisis in 2015-16, the INC MLAs rebelled against the incumbent Chief Minister Nabam Tuki.
-Tuki was replaced by Pema Khandu as the Chief Minister.
-After that, 43 MLAs from INC defected to PPA and later 33 of PPA members joined the BJP, including Pema Khandu, while only Nabam Tuki remained with INC.

-Bihar

-It failed in Bihar in August 2022.
+Operation Kamala (also spelled Operation Kamal, and sometimes referred to as Operation Lotus) is a term coined in 2008 to describe a political strategy used by the Bharatiya Janata Party (BJP) in the Indian state of Karnataka.
+The operation was led by former minister G. Janardhana Reddy and involved efforts to secure support from legislators of opposition parties.
+This approach enabled the BJP to bypass the provisions of the anti-defection law and achieve a majority in the state assembly.

+The term "Kamala" (or "Kamal") refers to the lotus, which is the electoral symbol of the BJP.
+Operation Kamala is commonly used in Indian political discussions to describe strategies involving the inducement or persuasion of MLAs and MPs from other parties—particularly the Indian National Congress (INC)—to support the BJP in forming or maintaining power in state legislatures where it does not have an outright majority.

 Delhi

-Delhi Chief Minister Arvind Kejriwal alleged that "BJP has spent Rs 6,500 crore rupees on buying 277 MLAs, they also tried to buy Aam Aadmi Party’s (AAP) MLAs in Delhi, and they offered 20 crores to each.
+Former Delhi Chief Minister Arvind Kejriwal has alleged that "BJP has spent Rs 6,500 crore [65 billion] rupees on buying 277 MLAs, they also tried to buy Aam Aadmi Party’s (AAP) MLAs in Delhi, and they offered 20 crores to each.
 They brought Rs 800 crores to buy MLAs of Delhi."
 Kejriwal conducted a floor test in the Delhi Assembly to prove that his government continued to have the majority in the assembly and BJP's alleged Operation Lotus in Delhi had failed to poach AAP MLAs.
 CM successfully proved his majority in the legislature.